-During the suspension period, the student will:
+During any suspension period:

-- Only attend College for a specific meeting arranged by the member of staff in charge of the investigation. - If necessary, statements can be taken over the phone or received by e mail. - Continue to complete and submit work electronically where possible. - Not seek to contact anyone else involved in the investigation.

-Wherever possible, suspended students should be offered online learning materials to support them to continue their education.
+- The student will only attend college for a specific meeting arranged by the member of staff in charge of the investigation. - If necessary, statements can be taken over the phone or received by e mail. - The student must not seek to contact anyone else involved in the investigation. - •Wherever possible, suspended students should be offered online learning materials to support them to continue their education and they are expected to engage with this